UKGovLD/registry-core/doc/notes.md

    * Likewise entity lookup needs to check contained federated endpoints, possibly better done via cache than live

    * Validation of delegation record needs to include testing have pair sp or po

+   * Table view of delegated register should probably do server side paging and sorting
+   * Cache management of delegated registers needs work, in fact all of cache management needs work - doesn't function through UI-

 ## UI Stack